Jairo Arreola

-Jairo Randolfo Arreola Silva (born 20 September 1985) is a Guatemalan footballer who plays as a striker for Liga Nacional club Xinabajul.
+Jairo Randolfo Arreola Silva (born 20 September 1985) is a Guatemalan former professional footballer who played as a forward.

 Club career

 At the club level, Arreola began his career with Comunicaciones on 31 January 2005.

 International career

 Arreola made his debut for Guatemala as a substitute on 9 June 2007 CONCACAF Gold Cup match against El Salvador.
 By June 2012, he had earned a total of eleven caps, scoring no goals.
 On 6 September 2016, Arreola scored his first goal in a 2018 FIFA World Cup qualification match against Saint Vincent and the Grenadines.